-Suspended sentence for an obscene exposure charge: This is a jail sentence that is suspended upon you entering into a good behaviour bond.
+Suspended sentence for an Obscene Exposure charge: As a result of amended legislation this penalty was repealed on 24 September 2018.
+This is a jail sentence that is suspended upon you entering into a good behaviour bond.
 Provided the terms of the good behaviour bond are obeyed the jail sentence will not come into effect.
 A suspended sentence is only available for sentences of imprisonment of up to two years.
 Read more.

-Community service order for an obscene exposure charge (CSO): This involves either unpaid work in the community at a place specified by probation and parole or attendance at a centre to undertake a course, such as anger management.
+Community service order for an Obscene Exposure charge (CSO): As a result of amended legislation this penalty was repealed on 24 September 2018 and replaced with a Community Corrections Order (CCO).
+This involves either unpaid work in the community at a place specified by probation and parole or attendance at a centre to undertake a course, such as anger management.
 In order to be eligible for a CSO you have to be assessed by an officer of the probation service as suitable to undertake the order.
 Read more.

-Good behaviour bond for an obscene exposure charge: This is an order of the court that requires you to be of good behaviour for a specified period of time.
+Good behaviour bond for an Obscene Exposure charge: As a result of amended legislation this penalty was repealed on 24 September 2018 and replaced with a Community Corrections Order (CCO).
+This is an order of the court that requires you to be of good behaviour for a specified period of time.
 The court will impose conditions that you will have to obey during the term of the good behaviour bond.
 The maximum duration of a good behaviour bond is five years.
 Read more.

-Fines for an obscene exposure charge: When deciding the amount of a fine for an obscene exposure charge the magistrate or judge should consider your financial situation and your ability to pay any fine they set.
+Fines for an Obscene Exposure charge: When deciding the amount of a fine for this charge the magistrate or judge should consider your financial situation and your ability to pay any fine they set.
 Read more.